priyankas9/Notes/kmc/to-do.md

 # to-do 10.24.2023 Thursday

-* Rename reports tool in map as base
+* Rename reports tool in map as base -> Summary Information Tool

 - - **Export**
 - BUILDING iNFO AND ROAD INFO SHOULD ONLY BE SHOWN IN ITS TAB